 Paper II.
 Translation from Castilian into English of two passages of modern Castilian prose.

-There is also a compulsory oral examination, for which teaching is provided on a regular basis.
+There is also an oral examination, for which teaching is provided on a regular basis.

 Linguistics